Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 Just copy this code into WordPerfect (click here for help).

-Method 3.
-However, if you want to get rid of blue underlines in hypertext, but want to keep the hypertext link "active" in case you want to use it, use the method below to change the Hyperlink style and delete the [Color] and [Und] codes from the style itself.
+If you want to get rid of blue underlines in hypertext but you want to keep the hypertext links "active" in case you want to use them, use the method below to change the Hypertext style and delete the [Color] and [Und] codes from the style itself.

 Test the change by entering an e-mail address or URL.
-The blue underlines should be gone, but in the Reveal Codes window you should see the text still bracketed by two [Hypertext] codes.
-When you pass your mouse over the text the insertion point should change to a hand, indicating the link is active.
+The blue underlines should be gone, but in the Reveal Codes window you should see the text still bracketed (surrounded) by two [Hypertext] codes.
+When you pass your mouse over the text the insertion point should change to a finger pointing hand, indicating the link is active.
+(The Tips below show how to use, for example, highlighting instead of a color and/or underlining.)

-How to change hyperlink styles from the default blue-text-with-underlines
+How to change hyperlink styles in a document from the default blue-text-with-underlines (or completely remove the color, etc.)

-You can apply a new, custom format to all hyperlinks -- i.e., "hypertexted" items and cross-referenced items (including page entries in a Table of Contents) -- in the current document by simply editing the [Hyperlink] style.
+You can apply a new, custom format to all hyperlinks (a.k.a. hypertext) in the current document by simply editing the [Hyperlink] style.

-In a document that has [Hyperlink] codes, make a backup of the document, then:
+In a document that has one or more [Hyperlink] codes, make a backup of the document.

-• 2.
-Choose the Hypertext style in the Styles Editor, then click Edit.
+2. Choose the Hypertext style in the Styles Editor, then click Edit.
+(Note: If no Hypertext style is present in the document, the style name will not appear.)
 (In some earlier versions of WordPerfect you might need to click Options, then Setup, and choose to display all System styles.)

-• 4.
-In the Contents pane of the Styles Editor you can remove the [Color] and/or [Und] codes (drag them from the pane or use the Delete or Backspace key.
-DO NOT delete the long [Codes to the left are ON - Codes to the right are OFF] code.
+4. In the Contents pane of the Styles Editor you can remove the [Color] and/or [Und] codes (drag them from the pane or use the Delete or Backspace key.
+DO NOT delete the long [Codes to the left are ON - Codes to the right are OFF] code [screen shot].
 Use Cancel if you make a mistake or you want to abort your changes.

 At this point the blue color and/or underlines are removed.
 If this is all you wish to do, stop here and click OK, then Close.
 Otherwise, continue with the next steps to add new formatting.